Approved 2015; amended 2017; amended in 2021.

 - The membership year is January 1 to December 31.
 Dues shall be paid to the Treasurer.
 If a member’s dues are unpaid for one year, said membership will be terminated.

-- Any individual member of the Chapter is eligible to vote and hold elected office.
+- Any individual member of the Chapter is eligible to vote and hold elected office so long as they are concurrently active, dues-paying members of the Society.

 - All members are entitled to receive announcements of Chapter meetings and other notices of general interest to the membership.

-- As a general rule, unless specified differently elsewhere in the bylaws, motions brought before the membership for a vote shall carry with a simple majority of those present at the annual conference meeting.
+- As a general rule, unless specified differently elsewhere in the bylaws, motions brought before the membership for a vote shall carry with a simple majority of those present at a biannual business meeting.

-The elected officers of the Chapter shall be the President, Vice-President/President-Elect, Secretary, Treasurer, and Editor of the newsletter.
+The elected officers of the Chapter shall be the President, Vice-President/President-Elect/Past-President, Secretary, and Treasurer.

 - The Nominating Committee shall consist of at least two members appointed by the Executive Committee.